gustavomeco/gustavomeco/README.md

 # Hey 👋

-My name is Gustavo,I'm from Brazil.I'm learning algorithm.
+My name is Gustavo,I'm from Brazil.I'm learning HTML,CSS,JS.
 I like to solve problems that's why I chose this area. 🖥️

 # Learning📚